atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 Lets start with the very basics of framing this problem into something a little more mathematical:

 ```
-Ax + b = y
+AX + b = y
 ```

 This is very simple mathematics from middle school.
 I hope you remember solving equations like `3x + 5 = 14` and coming up with the solution that `x = 3`.
 Lets look at another form of the same function:

 ```
-f(x) = y
+f(X) = y
 ```
 where

 ```
-f(x) = Ax + b
+f(X) = AX + b
 ```

 Nothing has changed.
 This is another way of saying the same thing.
-Now lets change the x and the y to be a little more difficult.
+Now lets change the X and the y to be a little more difficult.
 I mean as difficult to need machine learning:

 ```
-x = 🐱
+X = 🐱
 y = Probability of being a cat.
 ```
 Now our problem becomes: